Pioneering US actress Cicely Tyson dies aged 96

 She also became the first black woman to take on a main role in the TV drama East Side/West Side in the 1960s.

-Presenting Tyson with the Presidential Medal of Freedom in 2016, the then US President Barack Obama said that apart from her achievements as a actress, she had also shaped the course of history.
+Presenting Tyson with the Presidential Medal of Freedom in 2016, the then US President Barack Obama said that apart from her achievements as an actress, she had also shaped the course of history.

 Tyson turned down stereotypical roles for black women, agreeing only to play characters that were strong, positive and realistic.